cknitin/C-Sharp-Interview-Questions-and-Answers/README.md

 4. Its mandatroy to override the abstratc method in derived class
 5. Derived class can not have same name method as abstrat class
 6. Abstract class can have the construtor.
+7. Abstrct method can not be private
+8. Abstract method can not be virtual

          abstract class Demo
          {